jrean/laravel-user-verification/README.md

 ## About

-- Generate and store a verification token for a registered and authenticated user.
+- Generate and store a verification token for a registered user.
 - Send an email with the verification token link.
 - Handle the verification.
 - Set the user as verified.